o3de/o3de.org/content/docs/contributing/to-docs/hugo.md

 In all cases, the following files are key:

 * `/assets/sass/custom.sass`: Stores all custom SCSS for layouts.
 * `/assets/js/app.js`: Stores Javascript for pages.
-This is important if you need to update the downloads page, which uses Javsascript to parse the browser's user agent.
+This is important if you need to update the downloads page, which uses Javascript to parse the browser's user agent.
 *  `/layouts/partials/javascript.html`: Adds Javascript files to pages.
 Important if you want to add a new script to the site.

 ### Updating top level page content